AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server/testing/Deployments/run-id-details-page.md

 #### 6. Other options related to the specific test case

-1. **Log**: From here, clicking the Logs button will display the logs for that test case.
-It has three options: "Show Steps", which displays the steps of the specific test case; a test step selector, which by default shows the first step but allows selecting another step if needed; and a filter option, which lets us filter by **All**, **Error**, **Warning**, or **Passed**.
-However, in the logs, clicking on "Show Steps" displays the list of steps.
-Clicking on the Step List displays the list of actions, and if an action contains a screenshot, it will also be shown.
-Here, the logs can be downloaded by clicking the Download button.
+1. **Logs and Step Details**: The **Logs** section displays detailed execution records for a specific test case.
+It has been improved with a modern, interactive view to make debugging faster and easier.
+From here, clicking the **Logs** button will display the logs for that test case.
+It has three options: "Show Steps", which displays the steps of the specific test case; a "Test Step Selector", which by default shows the first step but allows selecting another step if needed; and a "Filter" option, which lets us filter by **All**, **Error**, **Warning**, or **Passed**.
+However, in the **Logs**, clicking on "Show Steps" displays the list of steps.
+Clicking on the "Step List" displays the list of actions, and if an action contains a screenshot, it will also be shown.
+Users can drag the divider between the "Steps" and "Logs" panels to give more space to the logs for deeper analysis.

 ![](/img/how-tos/run-id-details-page/log-test.png)